Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Greenwich-Riverview has 111 active public transport stops.
-These are a mix of ferry and bus services.
-There are 46 individual routes operating in total, providing 4,440 weekly passenger trips combined.
+Greenwich-Riverview has 111 active public transport stops offering a mix of ferry and bus services.
+These are served by 46 individual routes, carrying out 4,440 weekly passenger trips in total.
+The average distance from residents to the nearest stop is 109 meters, indicating excellent transport accessibility.

 Frequently Asked Questions - Transport